edukor03/edukor03/README.md

 Cyber Security Student
 ----------------------

 I've been learning to code for almost 3 years.
 I started with Python as I found it easy to implement automation which helped me with my school work.
-In addition, in my spare time, I'm trying to learn Java.

 ### Skills